Logan murder

-On July 24, 1946, Marjorie Church Logan, wife of prominent banker and local politician William John Logan, was fatally shot at the family's estate on Bonnie Heights Road in Flower Hill, New York during a home invasion, prior to their daughter, Marjory Jeanne Logan, being shot twice and raped.
+On July 24, 1946, Marjorie Church Logan, the wife of prominent banker and local politician William John Logan, was fatally shot at the family's estate on Bonnie Heights Road in Flower Hill, New York during a home invasion, prior to their daughter, Marjory Jeanne Logan, being shot twice and raped.

 The murder-rape, along with the associated trial, received significant attention and coverage from the media – including from Newsday and The New York Times.

 Description

 Background

 During the morning hours on July 24, 1946, the Logan estate, located on Bonnie Heights Road in the Incorporated Village of Flower Hill, was broken into by 23-year-old Ward Beecher Caraway, who worked as a butler and chauffeur at another Flower Hill estate, located on Greenbriar Lane.
-Soon after entering the home, Caraway confronted Marjorie Church Logan in the living room and demanded that she give him money, then fatally shooting her.
+Soon after entering the home, Caraway confronted Marjorie Church Logan in the living room and demanded that she give him money, then fatally shot her.
 Caraway then exited the living room and went upstairs, where he shot twice and raped Marjory Jeanne Logan in her bedroom, severely injuring her.

 Marjory Jeanne Logan, although severely wounded from the assault and rape, escaped the house through the back door, where painter Theodore Click, who was doing work at a neighboring home, heard her crying for help.
 Click quickly transported her to receive medical assistance.
 Despite the extent of her injuries, Marjory Jeanne Logan made a full recovery.

 Investigation and manhunt

-Caraway had fled the crime scene before the Nassau County Police Department and detectives were able to arrive at the scene.
+Caraway fled the crime scene before the Nassau County Police Department and detectives were able to arrive at the scene.
 An intense manhunt quickly ensued, during which roughly 200 potential suspects were interviewed and found to have had no involvement.
 Caraway, on August 2, eventually confessed to his role in the murder and rape – a week after he committed the crimes, for which he was then charged.
-During his interview with the police and detectives, Caraway also showed the authorities where he fled, and where he disassembled the gun which he used, which was equipped with a .32 caliber revolver.
+During his interview with the police and detectives, Caraway also showed the authorities where he fled, and where he disassembled the gun which he used, a .32 caliber revolver.

 Trial and conviction

-During a dramatic trial in court, Caraway was handed a guilty verdict by the court.He also admitted to being high on drugs at the time of the crimes.
+During a dramatic trial in court, Caraway was handed a guilty verdict by the court.
+He also admitted to being high on drugs at the time of the crimes.
 He was handed the death sentence by the courts and imprisonment at Sing Sing Prison in the Town of Ossining, New York, where he was ultimately executed for his crimes on the evening of July 3, 1947 by electrocution, through the use of an electric chair.